Rklearns/clipper-dev/README.md

 ---

-## ✨ Why ClipStack?
+## ✨ Why Clipper?

-**ClipStack** is not just another clipboard manager—it's a **developer productivity powerhouse** designed from the ground up for modern development workflows.
+**Clipper** is not just another clipboard manager—it's a **developer productivity powerhouse** designed from the ground up for modern development workflows.

 ### 🎯 **Built for Developers, by Developers**